What News Live Graphics Software Do TV Stations Use?

 comparison table of Xpress & Vizrt

-The world of news broadcasting is changing fast.
+The future of broadcast graphics news will depend on automation, cloud workflows, and real-time data visualization..
 Viewers expect more than just information—they expect a visually engaging and dynamic experience.
 This is why live graphics software has become essential for every TV station.

 While traditional broadcast giants still rely on high-end systems like Vizrt, Ross, and Chyron, the industry is clearly moving toward more flexible, software-driven solutions.
 Tools like Xpress and Fluid DVE are making professional-quality production accessible to a wider range of users—from regional news channels to digital-first studios.